 Friday Evening Concert dress: Men - black shirt, black trousers; Women - black top and either below-the-knee black skirt or black trousers.
 The Wednesday informal half-hour concert takes place in a historic church, so no shorts, halter tops, bare backs, etc. For general rehearsals, casual warm weather attire is fine.
-The weather will probably be hot and humid, but please keep in mind that we will frequently rehearse in a Catholic chapel, so modesty should prevail (no short shorts, exercise attire, halter tops, bare backs, sleepwear, T-shirts with rude slogans, etc.) The rehearsal rooms and chapel are air-conditioned.
+The weather will probably be hot and humid, but please keep in mind that we frequently rehearse in a Catholic chapel, so modesty should prevail (no short shorts, exercise attire, halter tops, bare backs, sleepwear, T-shirts with rude slogans, etc.) The rehearsal rooms and chapel are air-conditioned.
 Dorm rooms are air-conditioned.

 The "Events" page lists some concerts with the designation "Suggested donation".
 What's that about?

 Participants in the course are admitted to all events free of charge.
 These events are also open to the public, and we are not permitted to charge admission to any of them; however, we may "suggest" donations.
 Donations will go toward a scholarship fund for this course in subsequent years.

 I've been accepted; when should I arrive?

 I have services to play/sing for the following weekend.
 When is the course over?

 The last event will be the Friday night post-concert party, which you won't want to miss!
 We must vacate the dorm by 10:00 am on Saturday, August 3.